-Complete evaluation criteria are available on the NSERC CGS D / PGS D Program website.
+Complete evaluation criteria are available on the NSERC CGS D / PGS D Program page.

 Applicants must complete Form 201 electronically via the NSERC online application system.
 Instructions on how to complete Form 201 is available here.
 There is a single application and selection process for the CGS D and the PGS D. The top-ranked applicants will be offered a CGS D, and the next tier of meritorious applicants will be offered a PGS D.

 Depending on the applicant's status at the application deadline date and/or the applicant’s registration status in the year of application, applications are routed through a Canadian university or directly to NSERC.
-Applicant must review the NSERC website to determine the correct route for their application materials.
+Applicant must review the "How do you apply for a scholarship?" section to determine the correct route for their application materials.
 Note to applicants: If you applied directly to NSERC when you were required to apply through a Canadian university (or vice versa), your application will be deemed ineligible and rejected.

 Applicants who are to submit their application to UBC must submit a complete application package by their graduate program's deadline (generally mid-September to early October - confirm with the graduate program).